northernisle/bugpack-api/README.md

 Make sure that:
 1. The `PORT` that you're running from is available.
-2. The MongoDB docker container is running.
+2. The database docker container is running.

 #### With NPM
 1. `npm install`